8 Steps to Slaying The Speed Demon: Speed Picking Secrets for Jazz Guitar with Stuart King

 Qualia – Out Now!

-Qualia is Stuart’s debut jazz guitar album and features all original jazz compositions by him.
+Qualia is Stuart’s debut jazz guitar album and features all original jazz compostions by him.

 I’ve helped co-produce the album, and I also play on a few of the tracks too.